 Schlitterbahn New Braunfels was voted the World’s Best Waterpark in 2015.
 Located on the banks of the spring-fed Comal River, it has 40 attractions on over 70 acres.
 Plenty of rides, slides, tube chutes, wading pools, and other water adventures for all ages.
 Visit the website for info about hours, tickets, and more.
 Click here to read 10 things we love about Schlitterbahn New Braunfels.
 (Also take note that there are Schlitterbahn locations in South Padre and Galveston, too.)

+Typhoon Texas Waterpark is taking over the former Hawaiian Falls site with new ownership and a multi-million dollar transformation.
 This recreational center features water slides, a lazy river, a zip line, a ropes course & concessions.
-Fun for all ages!
 Visit the website for a list of activities, admission info, hours and more.

 –> Aquatica (San Antonio)

 Next to SeaWorld, this water park features water slides, a raft ride that travels under the stingray habitat, a lazy river, a water playscape, and a wave pool and more.
 Visit the website for a list of attractions, park hours and tickets.

 Great Wolf Lodge is an indoor water park and hotel.
 With over 80,000 square feet, 9 water slides, 6 pools, and one massive water tipping bucket, this indoor water park resort is a unique family getaway destination.Water park admission is included with hotel stay.
 Visit the website to learn more.

 –> Rock’N River Family Aquatic Center (Round Rock)